May Sho'ate

-May Sho’ate (also called Argak'a) is a river of the Nile basin.
+The May Sho’ate (also called Argak'a) is a river of the Nile basin.
 Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows southward to empty finally in Giba and Tekezé River.

 Characteristics

 It is a confined ephemeral river with an average slope gradient of 121 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.

 May Zegzeg Integrated Catchment Management Project

 As part of outreach accompanying research in Dogu'a Tembien, the May Zegzeg Integrated Catchment Management Project was set up in 2004 in the catchment of the May Zegzeg River by researchers in cooperation with ADCS, a local NGO.
 There was a particular focus on the May Sho’ate subcatchment.
 The project included the implementation of conservation techniques to increase water infiltration and conserve the soil.
 The objective was to improve the livelihood of the communities of Harena, Hech'i and Addi Qolqwal as well as to demonstrate and promote global catchment management in the district.
 The results of the implementation of site-specific conservation techniques aimed at increasing water infiltration and conserving soil were particularly monitored in the headwaters at May Sho'ate: dry masonry stone bunds, check dams in gullies, and the set-aside of degraded rangelands which resulted in exclosures.